mongodb/docs-mongodb-shell/source/includes/fact-ssl-see-more.rst

-To learn more about |tls-ssl| and MongoDB, see:
+To learn more about TLS/SSL and MongoDB, see:

 - :manual:`Configure mongod and mongos for TLS/SSL
   </tutorial/configure-ssl>`